Optimal control of complex networks with conformity behavior: Results

 We now turn to the controlling of conformity dynamics on directed networks.
 The driver nodes are also selected according to the following two strategies: (i) Random: a fraction of driver nodes was randomly selected. (ii) D-preferred: here a fraction of driver nodes was chosen based on the descending order of the difference between their out-degrees and in-degrees $k_\text{out}-k_\text{in}$.
-We find that, within the same driver node selection strategy, i.e., random (squares in Fig.\ref{fig4}), control energy of networked systems with and without conformity still displays a transition with increasing of external inputs.
-However, we observe that on the first hand, the control energy difference between conformity and that of canonical dynamical networked systems is considerably lower than that observed in undirected networks.
-On the other hand, the transition points $q_{\text c}$ of both Erd$\ddot{o}$s-R$\acute{e}$nyi random graphs (Fig.\ref{fig4}a) and scale-free networks (Fig.\ref{fig4}b) are all around $40$, implying that conformity behavior inhibits our ability to control networked system into arbitrary final states as less driver nodes.
-Moreover, Fig.\ref{fig4} indicates that imposing enough external inputs to the hub nodes can always reduce the energy requiring for directed networks.
+We find that, with the same driver node selection strategy, control energy for driving directed networked systems with conformity are always lower than that for systems without conformity.
+There is no energy transition with increased inputs, which is different from the results for undirected networks.
+On the other hand, imposing external inputs to the hub nodes can efficiently reduce the energy requiring, both for random graph (Fig.\ref{fig4}a) and scale-free network (Fig.\ref{fig4}b).
+Moreover, the energy difference between two strategies are larger than that for undirected networks, and this phenomenon exists both in canonical dynamical system and conformity-incorporated system.

 Finally, we examine the impact of conformity behavior as well as the driver node set on the control of various real networks.
 To achieve this, we select two undirected networks: Football (with 115 nodes and 616 links)~\cite{girvan2002community}, Politics books (with 105 nodes and 441 links)~\cite{Krebs2014}; and two directed networks: Human comorbidity (with 95 nodes and 8930 links)~\cite{alexander2020architecture}, Food-web (with 180 nodes and 1577 links)~\cite{zander2011food}.
-We find that transition behavior of control energy between conformity and non-conformity dynamical systems can still be observed in various real networks.
-Dynamical systems without conformity displays advantage only the number of control inputs is very limited.
-For networks with conformity dynamics, driving the hub nodes or the nodes with large value of $k_\text{out}-k_\text{in}$ can yield lower control energy than that of randomly selected nodes.
+We find that transition behavior of control energy between conformity and non-conformity dynamical systems can be observed in some real networks (see Fig.\ref{fig5}a,b).
+Dynamical systems without conformity displays advantage only as the number of control inputs is very limited.
+Besides, for other real networks (see Fig.\ref{fig5}c,d), the energy requiring are still lower as small number of inputs for networks with conformity.
+Meanwhile, for networks with conformity dynamics, driving the hub nodes or the nodes with large value of $k_\text{out}-k_\text{in}$ can yield lower control energy than that of randomly selected nodes.